khoitd1997/custom_fedora/README.md

 cd fedora-kickstarts
 mkdir user_file
 cp file_1 user_file
-git checkout f29 # replace f29 with fedora version you want to base on nano my_own_config.ks
+# replace f29 with fedora version you want to base on
+# use tags if you want to be sure
+git checkout tags/0.29.2
+nano my_own_config.ks
 ```